-Only a very small percentage of birds can fly backwards but only for few seconds.
-These include flycatcher, warbler and heron which move backwards as a defensive maneuver.
+Only a very small percentage of birds can fly backward but only for a few seconds.
+These include flycatchers, warblers, and herons which move backward as a defensive maneuver.
 The cuckoo can appear to fly backwards when the wind is strong.
-It is only the hummingbird that can fly backwards for any length of time!
+It is only the hummingbird that can fly backward for any length of time!

 Are there any birds that can fly backwards?

 Yes, there are a few species of birds that can fly backwards, such as flycatchers, warblers, and herons and they do so as a defensive maneuver.
 It is only the hummingbird that can fly backward for any length of time.

 Why hummingbirds can fly backwards?